arcus/education_modules/docker_101/docker_101.md

 @learning_objectives
 After completion of this module, learners will be able to:

-- Use `docker build` to create an image from a Dockerfile
+- Use the command line to create and run an image from a Dockerfile
-- Start, stop, and remove containers
 - Share containers
-- Identify best practices for Dockerfiles in research
+- Understand both technical requirements and best practices for writing Dockerfiles for use in research
 @end

 resource1_name: Docker 101 Tutorial